Academic Advising FAQs

 Students are allowed to repeat courses and attempt to earn a higher grade for classes taken at Harper College.
 The highest grade received for that course will be used to compute the cumulative GPA.

 The lower grades will remain on the transcript but not be used to compute your Harper College GPA.
 A student transferring to another college should check that school's repeat policy, as it may differ from the policy at Harper, resulting in a different transfer GPA.
 Another way to remove the "F" from your Harper GPA is through the Forgiveness Policy.
-You must meet with a counselor to determine if you are eligible to request Forgiveness for failed courses.
+You must meet with an academic advisor to determine if you are eligible to request Forgiveness for failed courses.
 If a grade is "forgiven" it will be taken out of the GPA, but will still remain on your transcript.

 Medical Withdrawals are possible if you failed a course because you or a family member experienced a medical or psychological illness, and you can provide documentation.
 More information about Medical Withdrawals is found under Registration Policies and Procedures.